Doing Business in Brazil

 Also, in accordance with the provisions of Article 83 of the Brazilian Code of Civil Procedure, a plaintiff who is not resident in Brazil is required to post a bond in favour of the court.
 The bond can be posted in cash or some other type of security or guaranty (subject to approval of the court) to cover legal costs and lawyers’ fees, usually in an amount equivalent to 10% to 20% of the case value.

-In order to be recognised and enforced in Brazil, foreign judgements must undergo an exequatur procedure conducted before the Brazilian Superior Court of Justice (“Superior Tribunal de Justiça”) (“STJ”).
+In order to be recognized and enforced in Brazil, foreign judgements must undergo an exequatur procedure conducted before the Brazilian Superior Court of Justice (“Superior Tribunal de Justiça”) (“STJ”).

 (b) Parties to the claim were lawfully summoned before the foreign court (if the party to be summoned is domiciled in Brazil the summons should be made by means of Rogatory Letters (Cartas Rogatórias) or by service of process on a duly empowered attorney);